2016k8009929004/dpdk/doc/guides/contributing/design.rst

 Environment or Architecture-specific Sources
 --------------------------------------------

-In DPDK and DPDK applications, some code is specific to an architecture (i686, x86_64) or to an executive environment (freebsd or linux) and so on.
+In DPDK and DPDK applications, some code is specific to an architecture (i686, x86_64) or to an executive environment (bsdapp or linuxapp) and so on.
 As far as is possible, all such instances of architecture or env-specific code should be provided via standard APIs in the EAL.

 By convention, a file is common if it is not located in a directory indicating that it is specific.
 For instance, a file located in a subdir of "x86_64" directory is specific to this architecture.
-A file located in a subdir of "linux" is specific to this execution environment.
+A file located in a subdir of "linuxapp" is specific to this execution environment.

 .. note::